 The Emergency Medicine Residency program at IU School of Medicine offers seven separate, voluntary tracks for residents who can choose to focus on a specialized area of emergency medicine.
 These options afford residents the opportunity to tailor their career focus to specific interests in these areas and gain valuable experience prior to graduation.

 The purpose of the academic track is to teach interested residents about the skill sets required for a successful career in academic emergency medicine.
 In April 2016, the academic track was augmented by the addition of sub-tracks to allow the resident to concentrate their academic interest in a focused area.
-The sub-tracks are research, toxicology, simulation, simulation, ultrasound and education.
+The sub-tracks are research, toxicology, simulation, ultrasound and education.
 The track consists of a component that is repeated annually as well as a two-year longitudinal curriculum.
 Topics of discussion in the past of included fellowships, academic writing, leadership, didactic teaching skills and time management skills.
 Each sub-track has further objectives and requirements based on the area of interest the resident has identified.

 The advocacy track prepares physician leaders in emergency medicine to be the voices and advocates of health care change in society.
 The advocacy track provides patient-centered advocacy strategies and teaches the basic principles of health policy and interaction with the legislative process.
 This training is accomplished through mentoring, modeling, education and outreach, information flow, and innovations in scholarships.